1. Should I rent or purchase an instrument for my child?

 Select by Arm Length

-Arm length is a more accurate way to select the correct size instrument.
-The student must be able to hold the instrument in playing position and comfortably cup the scroll with the left hand.
-If you cannot measure using the instrument itself, you can use a yardstick.
+First, the student must be able to hold the instrument in playing position and stretch the left arm out to comfortably cup the scroll with the left hand.
+If you cannot measure using the instrument itself, you can also use a yardstick.

 Have your child stand with his or her left arm outstretched to the side– not reaching, but not bent either.
 Using a yardstick or tape measure, measure from the sternal notch (at the base of the neck) to the wrist.
 This indicates the most comfortable size instrument for that child.
 Measure also to the middle of the palm.
 This indicates the largest instrument that child should try to play.